shaun-lloyd/ardupi/readme.md

 1. QA our schematics/pcb layout.

-2. I plan to add ExpressLRS,ADSB,GPS,optical flow,lidar & airspeed sensor.
+2. I would like to include ADSB,optical flow,lidar & airspeed sensor.
 So anyone with expertise and some spare time willing to share would be really appreciated.

 Help documenting and organise schematics such that new users in particular can easily understand and fork.